 DOES the program Work for full and part-time students?

 The HESA program works for both full and part-time students.
-Part-time students may go through the program at a different pace and work closely with their faculty advisor to arrange options.
-HESA courses are offered in the evenings, typically between 5:30 - 9:00 p.m. so that students can work during the day and attend classes at night.
+Part-time students, typically those who are working full-time in positions in higher education work closely with their faculty advisor to arrange options that fit their needs.
+HESA courses are offered in the evenings, between 5:30 - 9:00 p.m. so that students can work during the day and attend classes at night.

 HOW LONG IS THE HESA PROGRAM?